23 Signs You Need a New Doctor, According to Actual Doctors

-Similarly, Dr. Neel Anand, MD, professor of orthopedic surgery and director of spine trauma at Cedars-Sinai Spine Center in Los Angeles, California, emphasizes the importance of a doctor's ability to actively listen to your concerns.
+Similarly, Neel Anand, MD, professor of orthopedic surgery and director of spine trauma at Cedars-Sinai Spine Center in Los Angeles, California, emphasizes the importance of a doctor's ability to actively listen to your concerns.

-"If you've waited forever to see this provider and they've given you five minutes of consultation, much of which was spent typing in your medical record versus looking at you, it may be time to reconsider whether this is the right provider for you," Anand says.
+"If you've waited forever to see this provider and they've given you five minutes of consultation—much of which was spent typing in your medical record versus looking at you—it may be time to reconsider whether this is the right provider for you," Anand says.

-They seem distracted.
+They always seem distracted.

-They're annoyed when you ask questions.
+They become impatient when you ask questions.

-A physician should be willing to take the time to answer all of your questions in non-technical terms, says Dr. Geoffrey Westrich, MD, director of research in adult reconstruction and joint replacement at the Hospital for Special Surgery in New York City.
+A physician should be willing to take the time to answer all of your questions in non-technical terms, says Geoffrey Westrich, MD, director of research in adult reconstruction and joint replacement at the Hospital for Special Surgery in New York City.
 "If you feel rushed or believe your questions have not been answered in a satisfactory manner, look for another physician," he says.